Plan Your Trip

 Don’t Cross In Front of the Bus

-If you need to cross the street after exiting the bus, please exercise caution and use designated crosswalks whenever possible.
+If you need to cross the street after exiting the bus, please exercise caution and use designated crosswalks.
 In addition, please wait until the bus departs so that you have a clear view of the road and traffic has a clear view of you when you cross.

 For a safe and enjoyable ride, respect your fellow passengers and the drivers.